 According to a recent report, there are, on average, 2,244 attacks a day.
 This is a harrowing statistic, but this also means that there are always plenty of prospects and customers that are still untapped.

-Vendors who transact with sensitive information, companies who have to deal with highly sensitive data, ecommerce spaces, and the surge of companies who have recently digitized are all in need of good solutions.
+Vendors who transact with sensitive information, companies who have to deal with highly sensitive data, eCommerce spaces, and the surge of companies who have recently digitized are all in need of good solutions.

 Cybersecurity is a highly specific need that appeals to a particular subset of people in an organization.
 This could include positions such as the IT officers and often include the top brass in an organization.

 On top of this, each organization has different needs and levels of knowledge when it comes to the subject.
-What’s challenging is that there is also a chance that some companies aren’t even aware of threats that they are facing, making the need for highly specific targeting.
+What’s challenging is that there is also a chance that some companies aren’t even aware of the threats that they are facing, making the need for highly specific targeting.

 The way to target prospects of this caliber is to narrow down and target highly specific people in organizations, and this won’t happen overnight.
 This is where ABM has been touted as one of the tools that marketers use to great effect.